esrf-bliss/Lima-camera-simulator/doc/tango.rst

-peak_angles	No		N/A		The base rotation angle for each peak fill_type	No		Gauss		The image fill type:  Gauss or Diffraction rotation_axis	No		rotationy	Peak move policy: STATIC, ROTATIONX, ROTATIONY
+peak_angles	No		N/A		The base rotation angle for each peak fill_type	No		Gauss		The image fill type:  Gauss or Diffraction rotation_axis	No		rotationy	Peak move policy: STATIC, ROTATIONX, ROTATIONY frame_dim	No		1024, 1024, 4	Size of the frame.
+Width, height, depth.
+The depth is one of 1, 2, 4 pixel_size	No		1e-6, 1e-6	Pixel size metadata in meter.
+Default is 1um pixel size
 =============== =============== =============== =========================================================================

 Attributes
 ----------